 - 1. This Policy Statement shall be read in its entirety and all relevant policies are to be applied to each situation. - 2.
 This Policy Statement shall be implemented in a manner that is consistent with the recognition and affirmation of existing Aboriginal and treaty rights in section 35 of the Constitution Act, 1982. - 3.
 This Policy Statement shall be implemented in a manner that is consistent with Ontario Human Rights Code and the Canadian Charter of Rights and Freedoms. - 4.
 When implementing this Policy Statement, the Minister of Municipal Affairs and Housing may make decisions that take into account other considerations to balance government priorities. - 5.
 Official plans shall identify provincial interests and set out appropriate land use designations and policies.
 Official plans shall provide clear, reasonable and attainable policies to protect provincial interests and facilitate development in suitable areas. - In order to protect provincial interests, planning authorities shall keep their official plans upto-date with this Policy Statement.
 The policies of this Policy Statement continue to apply after adoption and approval of an official plan. - 6.
 Planning authorities shall keep their zoning and development permit by-laws up-to-date with their official plans and this Policy Statement by establishing permitted uses, minimum densities, heights and other development standards to accommodate growth and development. - 7.
 Where a planning authority must decide on a planning matter before their official plan has been updated to be consistent with this Policy Statement, or before other applicable planning instruments have been updated accordingly, it must still make a decision that is consistent with this Policy Statement. - 8.
 In addition to land use approvals under the Planning Act, infrastructure may also have requirements under other legislation and regulations.
-For example, an environmental assessment process may be required for new infrastructure and modifications to existing infrastructure under applicable legislation. - Wherever possible and practical, approvals under the Planning Act and other legislation or regulations should be integrated provided the intent and requirements of both processes are met. - 9.
-To assess progress on implementation of this Policy Statement, the Province may: - a) identify key indicators to measure the outcomes, relevance and efficiency of the policies in this Policy Statement in consultation with municipalities, Indigenous communities, other public bodies and stakeholders; - b) monitor and assess the implementation of this Policy Statement through the
+For example, an environmental assessment process may be required for new infrastructure and modifications to existing infrastructure under applicable legislation. - Wherever possible and practical, approvals under the Planning Act and other legislation or regulations should be integrated provided the intent and requirements of both processes are met.

-- collection and analysis of data under each indicator; and - c) consider the resulting assessment in each review of this Policy Statement. - 10.
+- 9. To assess progress on implementation of this Policy Statement, the Province may: - a) identify key indicators to measure the outcomes, relevance and efficiency of the policies in this Policy Statement in consultation with municipalities, Indigenous communities, other public bodies and stakeholders; - b) monitor and assess the implementation of this Policy Statement through the collection and analysis of data under each indicator; and - c) consider the resulting assessment in each review of this Policy Statement. - 10.
 Municipalities are encouraged to monitor and report on the implementation of the policies in their official plans, in accordance with any requirements for reporting planning information to the Province, and data standards and including through any other guidelines that may be issued by the Minister. - 11.
-Strategic growth areas are not land use designations and their delineation does not confer any new land use designations, nor alter existing land use designations.
-Any development on lands within the boundary of these identified areas is still subject to the relevant provincial and municipal land use planning policies and approval processes.
+Strategic growth areas and designated growth areas are not land use designations and their delineation does not confer any new land use designations, nor alter existing land use designations.
+Any development on lands within the boundary of these identified areas is still subject to the relevant provincial and municipal land use planning policies and approval processes. - 12.
+Density targets represent minimum standards and planning authorities are encouraged to go beyond these minimum targets, where appropriate, except where doing so would conflict with any policy of this Policy Statement or any other provincial plan. - 13.
+Minimum density targets will be revisited at the time of each official plan update to ensure the target is appropriate.